chmdznr/minio-simple-copier/README.md

 # Minio Simple Copier

-A high-performance CLI tool for synchronizing files between Minio buckets, optimized for large-scale operations with SQLite-based file tracking.
+A high-performance CLI tool for synchronizing files between Minio buckets or to local filesystem, optimized for large-scale operations with SQLite-based file tracking.

 ## Features